Are you interested in volunteering with Dyslexia Scotland?

 We offer a wide range of volunteering opportunities for individuals, so why not join our network of over 100 volunteers to meet new people, to develop your skills and to make a difference.
 See our latest Volunteer Newsletter here.

-- Helpline Volunteer (Stirling-based): we are looking for three volunteers to help on our Helpline on some of our afternoon shifts (Mon/Tues/Thurs 2:00-4:30pm or Fri 2:00-4:00pm).
+- Volunteer Helpline Advisor (Stirling-based): we are looking for three volunteers to help on our Helpline on our afternoon shifts (Mon/Tues/Wed/Thurs 2:00-4:30pm or Fri 2:00-4:00pm).
 You should have excellent listening skills, the ability to put people at ease on the telephone and to keep a level head when dealing with difficult or distressing calls.
-You can learn more about this role here.
+You can learn more about this role here and how you can get started here.

-Induction training will be provided for this role.
-If you are interested in applying for this role, please complete our volunteer registration form and return it to firstname.lastname@example.org and she will be in touch to organise a meeting with you.
+Induction training (2 days) will be provided in August 2017 (dates to be confirmed: either Mon 7th & Tues 8th August or Tues 15th & Wed 16th August).
+If you are interested in applying for this role, please complete our volunteer registration form and return it to email@example.com and she will be in touch to organise a meeting with you.

 If you have any further queries about this role, please email firstname.lastname@example.org or call 01786 44 66 50.